“Everything we do, we do to maintain dopamine flow.”

 When beliefs, words, and deceptions are used as ends unto themselves, to trigger dopamine with expectations of boosting safety, peer approval, or esteem, it’s called mentalbation.

 Most mentalbators are safety and esteem addicts who don’t want to know they’re a lot like junkies because information that threatens safety or esteem causes dopamine withdrawal.
 Withdrawal sends addicts scrambling for dopamine injections to temporarily ease the pain.
 The difference is that junkies use heroin to trigger the dopamine while safety and esteem addicts rely on mentalbation to score the same neurotransmitter.

 Mentalbating is so popular that mentalbators have devised a number of transparent, but effective, dopamine games, including:

 “The tendency to whining and complaining may be taken as the surest sign symptom of little souls and inferior intellects.” – Lord Jeffrey

 A Chinese proverb advises, “It is better to light a candle than curse the darkness.”
 Complainers score dopamine by bitching about the darkness.

 Safety addicts play Complaining to mitigate dopamine withdrawal by assuaging fears.
-Esteem addicts play to trigger dopamine by inflating their esteem by pretending that they're astute, compassionate and/or concerned individuals.
-Acceptance addicts play to trigger dopamine by winning the approval of other complainers.
+Esteem addicts play to trigger dopamine with esteem-elevating pretensions about being astute, compassionate and/or concerned individuals.
+Acceptance addicts play to trigger dopamine by winning other complainers’ approval.